brruhyan/DataAnalysis_RespiratoryDiseaseDetection/README.md

+## Viral Pneumonia Detection
-Streamlit Deployment of a Convolutional Neural Network.
-It allows the user to upload images, the model will then determine whether the X-ray image exhibits signs of a respiratory disease
+This project involves deploying a Convolutional Neural Network (CNN) using Streamlit to allow users to upload X-ray images, which the model will then analyze to determine the presence of respiratory diseases.
+The deployment process includes building the CNN model, developing the Streamlit application, and setting up the deployment environment.